-In his basic science research, Dr. Jerome has published extensively on pathogen-host interactions and immune evasion by herpes viruses, and is now pioneering the use of DNA-editing endonucleases as a potentially curative therapy for previously incurable viral infections, including HIV, hepatitis B, human papillomavirus, and herpesvirus infections.
+Dr. Jerome earned his M.D. and Ph.D. degrees from Duke.
+He is pioneering a potentially curative therapy for previously incurable viral infections, including HIV, hepatitis B, human papillomavirus, and herpesvirus infections.
 He currently serves as principal investigator of defeatHIV, one of three NIH-funded Martin Delaney Collaboratories dedicated to developing curative therapies for HIV.

-I enjoy tennis, travel, boating, and skiing.
-Most of all, I enjoy spending time with my family and friends.
+Personal InterestsIn his free time Dr. Jerome enjoys tennis, travel, boating and skiing.
+Most of all, he enjoys spending time with his family and friends.